Getting Started

 Poster Session

+The poster and video submission will be due on gradescope on 12/11.
 The poster session will be held on December 13, Friday 11:30 a.m. to 3 p.m. at AOERC Basketball courts.
-More information will be provided closer to the date.